Duet3D/RepRapFirmware/BuildInstructions.md

 6. Load Eclipse and tell it to import the CoreNG and ReprapFirmware projects (and DuetWiFiSocketServer if you have included it).

-7. If your compiler and tools are in a folder other than C:\Program Files (x86)\GNU Tools ARM Embedded\6 2017-q2-update\bin (if building 1.20alpha3 or later) or C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin (if building earlier verisons), configure the path to the tools in both projects.
+7. If your compiler and tools are in a folder other than C:\Program Files (x86)\GNU Tools ARM Embedded\6 2017-q2-update\bin (if building 1.20alpha3 or later) or C:\Arduino-1.5.8\hardware\tools\gcc-arm-none-eabi-4.8.3-2014q1\bin (if building earlier versions), configure the path to the tools in both projects.
 You will find this in the project settings under C/C++ Build -> Settings -> Cross Settings.

 8. Ensure there is a copy of make.exe on your PATH.
 If you installed Arduino 1.5.8 into C:/Arduino-1.5.8 then there will be one in C:\Arduino-1.5.8\hardware\arduino\sam\system\CMSIS\Examples\cmsis_example\gcc_arm.